 Light and Temperature

-Anthuriums grow best at 60 to 85 degrees Fahrenheit, with night temperatures ranging from 70 to 75 degrees F and day temperatures between 78 to 90 degrees F. They grow slowly with yellowing lower leaves at night temperatures between 40 to 50 degrees F. Their foliage burns and their flowers fade and drop at day temperatures above 90 degrees.
+Anthuriums grow best at 60 to 85 degrees, with night temperatures ranging from 70 to 75 degrees and day temperatures between 78 to 90 degrees Fahrenheit.
+They grow slowly with yellowing lower leaves at night temperatures between 40 to 50 degrees.
+Their foliage burns and their flowers fade and drop at day temperatures above 90 degrees.

 Water and Fertilizer

 Whether indoors or out, let the soil dry out slightly between waterings.
 Keep roots moist but not soggy.
 Mist an anthurium once a week to give it some humidity.
 For one gallon of container growing mix, spread 1/2 teaspoon of slow-release 14-14-14 fertilizer on the surface once a month and water well.

 Too much fertilizer causes salt to build up in pots, causing dry leaves, brown roots, and stunted growth.
 If salt collects on the outside of clay pots and drainage holes, leach the pot every four to six months by pouring twice the amount of water through a pot than it can hold, and letting it drain completely.